Introduction

 Edit the Start and Finish screens

-You course will always include a Start and Finish screen.
+Your content will always include a Start and Finish screen.
 You can't delete or reorder them.
-The Start screen must always be the first screen in a course and the Finish screen must always be the last one.
+The Start screen must always be the first screen and the Finish screen must always be the last.

 While the Start and Finish screens share many of the features available on other screens, they also have some unique features.